Lord Balvaird

 Lord Balvaird is a title in the Peerage of Scotland.
-It was created in 1641 for Sir Andrew Murray, who was at that time also the feudal Lord of Balvaird.
-His son, the second Lord, succeeded as fourth Viscount Stormont in 1658 according to a special remainder in the letters patent.
+It was created the 17th of November 1641 for Sir Andrew Murray, who was at that time also the feudal Lord of Balvaird.
+Before receiving that title, he was knighted by Charles the First in Scotland during his coronation in 1633.
+His son, the second Lord, succeeded as fourth Viscount Stormont in 1658, according to a special remainder in the letters patent.

 The latter's great-grandson, the seventh Viscount, succeeded his uncle as second Earl of Mansfield in 1793, also according to a special remainder in the letters patent.